MudassarGill/MudassarGill/README.md

-**🌟 Welcome to My GitHub Profile! 👋**
+# 🌟 **Welcome to My GitHub Profile!** 👋

 **Hi!
-I'm Mudassar Gill, an enthusiastic AI/ML Engineer with a strong passion for Deep Learning, NLP, MLOps, Gen AI, and AI Agents.**
+I'm Mudassar Gill**, an enthusiastic AI/ML Engineer with a strong passion for Deep Learning, NLP, MLOps, Gen AI, and AI Agents.

 I love building intelligent systems that solve real-world problems — from text generation and sequence modeling to modern AI automation and deployment-ready ML pipelines.
 My focus is always on creating efficient, scalable, and production-level AI solutions using the latest technologies.

 ---